cs-au-dk/MoTyR/web-UI/README.md

  sbt -batch "project backend" "test:testOnly Debugging -- -z big-integer-against-deposit-iban"
 ```

-If you look at the terminal output, you will see that MoTyR at some point outputs the following line
+If you look at the terminal output, you will see that NoRegretsPlus at some point outputs the following line

 ```
-node ./build/test-runner/src/index.js -m /home/motyr/motyr/out-type-regression/debugging/big-integer@1.4.6_1.4.7_deposit-iban@1.1.0/_auxClient-deposit-iban@1.1.0/model.json -n big-integer --libraryVersion 1.4.6 --coverage false -f /home/motyr/motyr/out-type-regression/debugging/big-integer@1.4.6_1.4.7_deposit-iban@1.1.0/_auxClient-deposit-iban@1.1.0 --exactValueChecking false
+node ./build/test-runner/src/index.js -m /home/NoRegretsPlus/NoRegretsPlus/out-type-regression/debugging/big-integer@1.4.6_1.4.7_deposit-iban@1.1.0/_auxClient-deposit-iban@1.1.0/model.json -n big-integer --libraryVersion 1.4.6 --coverage false -f /home/NoRegretsPlus/NoRegretsPlus/out-type-regression/debugging/big-integer@1.4.6_1.4.7_deposit-iban@1.1.0/_auxClient-deposit-iban@1.1.0 --exactValueChecking false
 ```
 This is the command that initiates the model processing.
 Sometimes it is useful to attach a debugger to this phase to better understand the cause of a type regression.